yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 The notify event container can register for events or notifications, and have the events delivered in a FIFO order.

-(i) For full FIFO support, the actual template also has to be marked as FIFO.
+{% info %} For full FIFO support, the actual template also has to be marked as FIFO.
 For more details, refer to the [FIFO Support] section.

 Here is an example of how FIFO events can be configured with the notify container: